Moorings, Sunsail and Dream Yacht Charter in San Blas?

 Normal depreciation of the boats and catamarans, poor maintenance jobs, at times reckless treatment from bareboat charter guests and the occasional hurricane like Irma that can destroy whole yacht bases are factors to weigh in before committing to Moorings, SunSail or Dream Yacht.

-Back to the matter: the fragile yet wonderfully preserved equilibrium of the islands and the Guna law are factors that have kept the big players out of the San Blas islands, but there are other factors.
+Back to the matter: the fragile yet wonderfully preserved equilibrium of the islands and the Guna law are main actors that have kept the big players out of the San Blas islands, but there are other factors.

 Empty anchorages and a myriad of islands to choose from in the San Blas

-The whole San blas is dotted with reefs and hidden navigation dangers that are not mapped and are great for snorkeling but can lead to disaster if the crew does not have a profound knowledge of the surroundings and that is something that takes years to achieve.
+The whole San Blas is dotted with reefs and hidden navigation dangers that are not mapped and are great for snorkeling but can lead to disaster if the crew does not have a profound knowledge of the surroundings, and that takes years to achieve.
 Our captains live in San Blas and navigating through the narrow passages is a day to day thing.

-This amazing part of the Caribbean can not be structured in a way to serve the interests of the big players and charter agencies and up to know the sailboats and catamarans along with their local crew in San Blas play a huge role in maintaining the equilibrium that was lost in the other sailing destinations around the world.
+This amazing part of the Caribbean can not be structured in a way to serve the interests of the big players and charter agencies.
+Also, up to now, the sailboats and catamarans along with their local crew in San Blas play a huge role in maintaining the equilibrium that was lost in the other sailing destinations around the world.

-Relax, let your guard down and let our tem guide you through the last Caribbean Paradise of San Blas.
+Ultimately, relax, let your guard down and let our them guide you through the last Caribbean Paradise of San Blas.